davidepatti/noxim/README.md

 What's New ?
 ------------
+**[March 2018]** Long awaited Virtual Channels and Multiple radio-channels are finally in master version

+Details:
+  * Support for virtual channels for improved traffic management
+  * Support for multiple radio-frequency channels for each Radio-Hub
+  * New yaml examples (please update yours, since format is slightly different)

 **[April 2017]** [Noxim tutorial slides](doc/noxim_tutorial.pdf) from lecture given at "Advanced Computer Architectures" (ELEC3219 - University of Southampton)

 **[June 2015]** Massively improved version of Noxim.
 Major changes include: